gbv/jskos-metrics/README.md

 ### JSON format

-The concept-metrics file contains the following keys:
+The scheme-metrics file contains the following keys:

 * `conceptNumber` - the number of concepts in a classification
 * `broaderDistribution` - histogramm of number of broader Terms